 Siding protects your home, choosing the right kind matters.

 We face a wide range of weather in the Midwest, including a fair amount of moisture, humidity, and insects spring through fall.
 You need to take potential water damage and pest control into consideration.
 Winter may dry things out, but we combat snow, ice, and hail.
 During the summer, siding needs to handle months of blazing sun.

-These elements do not necessary exclude any type of siding, though some options may be more appropriate than others.
-Steel, vinyl, and fiber cement all offer you durability, insect resistance, and low maintenance in a range of styles and prices.
+These elements do not necessarily exclude any type of siding, though some options may be more appropriate than others.
+Steel, vinyl, fiber cement, and engineered wood all offer you durability, insect resistance, and low maintenance in a range of styles and prices.